The Countess of Monte Cristo (1948 film): Plot

-Paul confesses to Karen that he is no jewel thief, but the true heir to Von Havenmeier and the family fortune.
-The police arrive to arrest Karen, but Paul convinces them the whole set-up was a publicity stunt for the release of the studio's latest film.
+Paul convinces the police that the whole set-up was a publicity stunt for the release of the studio's latest film.
 He offers to pay the bills the women have worked up.
 Paul then admits to Karen that he was on to her from the very beginning.
 He tells her that he loves her, and they finish the ice show, skating together.